barc/backbone.giraffe/src/docs/templateStrategies.md

 ## Template Strategies

-__Giraffe__ provides a few common templating strategies.
+Choosing a strategy tells __Giraffe__ how to utilize `Giraffe.View#template` property when rendering a view.
+The predefined strategies are

 * underscore templates
 * underscore templates in the DOM
 * JavaScript template functions (JST)

-* user defined
+You can forego all templating and define exactly how you want a view rendered which is explained in the User Defined section below.

 ### Strategy Scope

-Choosing a strategy tells __Giraffe__ how to treat a view's `template` property.

-First decide whether a strategy applies globally or to a specific view.
+First decide whether to set the strategy globally or to a specific view.
-The global case is the one most used as it enforces consistent templating in a project.
-To enable a global strategy use `setTemplateStrategy` class method
+The global case is the one most used as it enforces consistent templating across a project.
+To enable a global strategy use `Giraffe.View.setTemplateStrategy` class method

 ```js
 Giraffe.View.setTemplateStrategy('underscore-template');